xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

     #-#   * login: the login of the user
     #-#   * password: the password of the user
     #-#   * ldap_server: the host of the server, see xwiki.authentication.ldap.server for more details
+    #-#   * ldap_port: the port of the server, see xwiki.authentication.ldap.port for more details
     #-#   * ldap_base_DN: the base DN used to search in the LDAP server, see xwiki.authentication.ldap.base_DN for more details
     #-#   * ldap_bind_DN: the bind DN used to access the LDAP server, see xwiki.authentication.ldap.bind_DN for more details
     #-#   * ldap_bind_pass: the bind password used to access the LDAP server, see xwiki.authentication.ldap.bind_pass for more details